dmontagner/healthbot-playbooks/README.md

 # healthbot-playbooks
-A collection of Juniper's HealthBot playbook I have created
+A collection of Juniper's HealthBot playbook